Software Release Management and QA’s Multi-Faceted Role

 High Load Conditions: The Traffic Jam Scenario

 Imagine your app or website getting hit with a ton of traffic—great for business, but potentially disastrous if your software can’t handle it.
-QA teams simulate these high-traffic conditions to see how the software holds up.
+QA teams like BQA simulate these high-traffic conditions to see how the software holds up.
 Does it slow down to a crawl?
 Does it crash and burn?
 Or does it weather the storm like a champ?
 Stress and load testing in this phase can help pinpoint bottlenecks and performance issues, allowing for tweaks before a real-world meltdown happens.

 Unusual User Behavior: Expect the Unexpected